jamesETsmith/Dice/README.md

 [![CI](https://github.com/jamesETsmith/Dice/actions/workflows/ci.yaml/badge.svg)](https://github.com/jamesETsmith/Dice/actions/workflows/ci.yaml)
 <div><img src="https://github.com/sanshar/Dice/blob/master/docs/images/dice_lateral.png" height="360px"/></div>

+# Warning
+This fork is instable and subject to breaking changes.
+Only non-relativistic calculation (i.e. regular Dice rather than zDice) is tested on this fork.
+LCC and MRPT are also likely broken.
+The goal of this for is to test out HDF5 with Dice and other feature, not to refactor the original Dice package.

+# General
 *Dice* implements the semistochastic heat bath configuration interaction (SHCI) algorithm for *ab initio* Hamiltonians of quantum chemical systems.

 Unlike full configuration interaction (FCI), SHCI can be used to treat active spaces containing 30 to 100 orbitals.